-Just as awkward was the emblem Szukalski designed as as the symbol of what he called Neuropa – a quasi-federation of European countries, with the important exclusion of the UK, France and Italy (countries which Szukalski considered imperialistic and harmful to world peace).
-Of course Poland was to be Neuropa's political leader.
+Just as awkward was the emblem Szukalski designed as the symbol of what he called Neuropa – a quasi-federation of European countries, with the important exclusion of the UK, France and Italy (countries which Szukalski considered imperialistic and harmful to world peace).
+Of course, Poland was to be Neuropa's political leader.
 The design included an image of an inverse swastika (called a gammadion by Szukalski).

 Szukalski's nationalism with its essential ingredient of anti-Semitism found its ultimate expression in the only literary piece written by the artist.
-The drama called Krak (1938) was set in the early Medieval and largely mythical Polish past, and written in a curious and at times ridiculous archaic variety of Polish.
+The drama called Krak (1938) was set in the early Mediaeval and largely mythical Polish past, and written in a curious and at times ridiculous archaic variety of Polish.
 The story employed the local legend of the dragon which lived in the cave under Kraków's Wawel Hill, and inspired terror in the local population.

-"They consider me a heretic, when in fact I'm deeply religious, though this is a religion of my own.
-My religion is Polishness," he was quoted as saying.
+They consider me a heretic, when in fact I'm deeply religious, though this is a religion of my own.
+My religion is Polishness.

 In April 1940, Szukalski witnessed something that would change the whole future course of his life.
 While listening to a radio broadcast about the German invasion of Denmark, one snippet of information in particular caught his ear.
 The American correspondent was reporting from Bohuslan in Sweden.
 Szukalski was at first dumbfounded, as the name struck him as of Slavic origin, hiding a meaning which he would soon reconstruct as Bogu Slan (‘sent from God’).
 But what was a Slavic place name doing in Sweden, which was never inhabited nor occupied by Slavic peoples?

 15 Historical Quirks That Make Poland So Different from the Rest of Europe